LynneMartin/Oregon-Trail/Game.md

 You will likely succeed or fail in this game.
 Here are some messages:

 - DEATH MESSAGES:
-	- "The Natives don't trust you, so they killed you, your daughter, and your little 		dog, too.
-And they ate your oxen."
+	- "You attempt to escape by heading South, but find yourself trapped by a different band of hostile Native warriors and they show no mercy.
+YOU DIE A HORRIBLE DEATH."
-	- "You ran out of food!
-Your oxen were stolen, and your family dies of starvation."
+	- "You headed Northward toward rough terrain, getting lost, losing time, and starve to death.
+GAME OVER."
-	- "The water is too high and swift!
-Your family is swept away and drowns.
-But your 		oxen escape to safety, so that's nice."
+	- "You've reached a wide river that is deceptively deep.
+You attempt to cross, but are swept away, drowning all.
+GAME OVER."
-	- "You are out of repair supplies!
-In harsh mountain weather, your family dies.
-And 	your oxen eat you."
+	- "You've come up to a daunting and dangerous mountain pass.
+Foolishly, you attempted to cross, but destroyed one of your wheels again.
+You must fix the wheel.
+You died of dysentery and your child and mules died of exposure.
+GAME OVER."
-- Natives Allow Passage: "You succeeded where so many others failed.
-The Dark Lords' reign of terror is over."
+- Natives Allow Passage: "The Natives accept your gift and allow safe passage."
 - No Starvation Today: "Sweet relief!
 Your family are fed and healthy.
-And your oxen 		won't eat you."
+And your mules 		won't eat you."
 - River Passage: "You made it across the river safely!
 Onward!"
 - Mountain Pass: "Your wagon wheels held up and you reached the other side of the mountain pass in one piece!
 You are home!"